“Labor Omnia Vincit” McKay Law

 Internal Injuries

-Internal organ damage frequent in motorcycle crashes.
+Hidden internal damage are common in motorcycle crashes.

 Fractures